Creative DIY Children’s Dress-Up Wardrobe: Trash To Treasure

 In retrospect, it probably would have been easier to remove this before I used the chalk paint.
 At the time, I wasn’t sure I was taking the whole back off.

 I love having a space to put all of the dress-up shoes, clothes, and accessories!
-My children even help keep it organized because they know that is their special dress-up clothes storage space.
-We hope you love our DIY children’s dress-up closet as much as we do and we inspired you for your next DIY repurposed furniture project!
+My children even help keep it organized because they know that it is their special dress-up clothes storage space.
+We hope you love our DIY children’s dress-up closet as much as we do, and we hope to inspire you for your next DIY repurposed furniture project!